HessaAqeel/lesson-week_07-day_03-ruby-objects/README.md

 - Define a class for an object in Ruby that assigns attributes in the initialize constructor.
 - Create an instance of an object in Ruby using .new.
 - Write setter and getter instance methods for Ruby objects.
+- Invoke a getter or setter method using self.
+- Contrast defining and invoking class methods with instance methods.

+## Introduction

 In JavaScript (JS), there's no distinction between Objects and key-value pairs (a.k.a. hashes a.k.a. associative arrays), and in fact, JS objects look and behave similarly to Ruby hashes.
 However, objects in Ruby behave differently from objects in JS.

-## Introduction

 Why does the word 'object' refer to two kinds of different things, depending on whether we're talking about Ruby or JavaScript?
 The answer is that 'object' is actually a much more generic term, referring to an abstraction that represents both data and behavior.
 In the case of object-oriented programming languages 'object' means a self-contained collection of properties and methods.